-Please note that credit cards are still not accepted for payment in some hotels, shops and restaurants.
+Please note that credit cards are still not accepted for payment in some small hotels, shops and restaurants.

 Tipping is not common practice in Myanmar but if you feel like giving a little extra or a little present in exchange of a service it will be welcome.

 Money is handed over and received with the right hand, while the left hand loosely supports the right arm.

 Try to spend your money in different places, not all in the same city and shop, this way you collaborate to spread wealth and improve living conditions.

 Once you have decided to visit Myanmar, you should book your international flight one or two months in advanced.

 For domestic flights, it’s best to book tickets once you are in Myanmar.

 It is a good idea to buy bus tickets a day or two in advanced because they usually get full.
 Independent travel agencies and guesthouses can help you.
 Journeys usually take longer than you’d think because the bad quality of the roads.

 The best time to visit Myanmar is between October and April.
 In May-June is when the rainy season starts and lasts until September.
 If you plan to travel during rainy season and your dates are not flexible, don’t worry, you’ll love it anyways.

 If you need some tips and recommendations to plan your trip, please send me a message.
 I’m happy to help.